 Experts are not sure what causes the disease.
 Although, the fact that some cases happen in close proximity to vaccines has led to research on the link between vaccines and Kawasaki disease.

-Yes, Kawasaki disease is curable.
-It is treated with a medicine called intravenous immunoglobulin, or IVIG.
-IVIG for Kawasaki disease is made of blood from donors mixed with large doses of aspirin.
+Yes, Kawasaki Disease is treated with a medicine called intravenous immunoglobulin, or IVIG.
+IVIG for Kawasaki Disease is made of blood from donors mixed with large doses of aspirin.
 Because the treatment is administered through an IV, it typically requires a hospital stay.